OCHA-DAP/pa-aa-bfa-drought/analysis/ecmwf_switch_zscore.md

     print(model.summary())
 ```

+Same as for absolute values -
-As a crude check, we see that the confidence intervals for the slope are
+as a crude check, we see that the confidence intervals for the slope are
 positive.
 So we can try to filter to more recent years to hopefully
 make it trendless.